bgpurzycki/Evolution-of-Religion-and-Morality/README.md

 Purzycki, B. G., Henrich, J., Apicella, C., Atkinson, Q., Baimel, A., Cohen, E., McNamara, R. A., Willard, A. K., Xygalatas, D., and Norenzayan, A. (2018).
 The evolution of religion and morality: A synthesis of ethnographic and experimental evidence from eight societies.
 Religion, Brain and Behavior, 8(2): 101-132.
 Supplementary materials.

 Purzycki, B. G., Pisor, A. C., Apicella, C., Atkinson, Q., Cohen, E., Henrich, J., McElreath, R., McNamara, R. A., Norenzayan, A., Willard, A. K., and Xygalatas, D. (2018).
 The cognitive and cultural foundations of moral behavior.
 Evolution and Human Behavior, 39(5): 490-501.
-Supplementary materials.

 Purzycki, B. G., Ross, C. T., Apicella, C., Atkinson, Q., Cohen, E., McNamara, R. A., Willard, A. K., Norenzayan, A., and Henrich, J. (2018).
 Material security, life history, and moralistic religions: A cross-cultural examination.
 PLOS One, 13(3): e0193856.
-Supplementary materials.

 Purzycki, B. G., Apicella, C., Atkinson, Q., Cohen, E., McNamara, R. A., Willard, A. K., Norenzayan, A., and Henrich, J. (2016).
 Cross-cultural dataset for the Evolution of Religion and Morality Project.
 Scientific Data, 3: 16099. doi: 10.1038/sdata.2016.99.